This is a cracker of a dish, anywhere, anytime. Sustaining, delicious, easy to make, easy to wolf down.

-It must be more than 20 years ago that I got this fine recipe from Harry, down the road at Wairere Nursery.
+It must be more than 20 years ago* that I got the recipe from my friends down the road at Wairere Nursery.

-Lloyd and I used to cook up a storm back then; most Monday evenings I’d call around and we’d experiment with herbs and spices and other exotic ingredients which I’d write up as cooking articles for various newspapers.
+Lloyd and I used to cook up a storm back then; most Monday evenings we’d experiment with, what were then, exotic ingredients and herbs and I’d write up the recipes for various cooking columns.

-This led to a lot of wining and dining, of course, as well as the discovery of wonderful recipes – and I have to say, Harry’s sausage curry is still an absolute winner.
+This led to a lot of wining and dining, of course, as well as the discovery of wonderful recipes – and I have to say, the sausage curry is still a winner.

 This is an upmarket version, but I can vouch for it still being delicious even if various ingredients like the oyster sauce and lemongrass are left out.
 If you don’t have capsicums, try courgette.
 It’s a very forgiving recipe, and makes heaps.